-We invite you to organize and get involved in sessions, workshops, field trips, special events, and activities.
-Look for the call for papers and registration to open August 4.
-We look forward to seeing you virtually and in the Rocky Mountains.
+We invite you to organize and get involved in sessions, workshops, field trips, special events, and activities and we look forward to seeing you virtually and in the Rocky Mountains.

-In addition to visiting this page, watch for weekly annual meeting Geogram emails later in the summer and check Facebook and Twitter for meeting updates.
+In addition to visiting this page, watch for weekly annual meeting Geogram emails and check Facebook and Twitter for updates.

 |THROUGH MARCH 27|